Henrique Feist: Early career

 Feist was born in Lisbon, Portugal and began his career as a pop singer in 1982 with his brother, performing on television and various radio shows.
 They recorded nine records, all of which hit the charts.
 In 1985 he created the role of Miguel in the Portuguese television soap Pedro e Paulina.
 That same year he was awarded the Best Newcomer Award by the Portuguese National Press.
 For the next five years he toured Portugal with his brother and began his singing training with Maria João Serrão from the Portuguese National Opera.

 Theatre training

 Deciding to continue his studies in theatre he moved to England where he completed the three-year Musical Theatre course at the Guildford School of Acting.
-Work at drama college includes: Ciccio in The Most Happy Fella; Sancho in Man of La Mancha; Mr. Snow in Carousel as well as master classes with Martin Koch, Claire Moore and Morag McLaren.
+His work at drama college includes: Ciccio in The Most Happy Fella; Sancho in Man of La Mancha; Mr. Snow in Carousel as well as master classes with Martin Koch, Claire Moore and Morag McLaren.

 He obtained his stage fighting certificate, the Trinity College of Music singing diploma and 1st prize in the Surrey Annual Music Festival.

 He returned to his native Portugal from the UK in 1993.